 When your business was small and lean, you may have been able to handle your own quarterly payments and annual filings.
 But as a company grows, taxes and payroll become much more complex, as there are more variables and applicable regulations — on a federal, state and local level.
 For organizations with an international presence, taxes become even more onerous.
 Tax accountants keep up with legislative changes and help an organization remain in compliance.
 With in-depth knowledge of how to maximize deductions and minimize tax bills, you save money.
 Hiring a good tax accountant can pay for itself many times over.
 What’s more, they’re at your side in case of an audit or dispute.

 6. Navigate regulatory processes

 Taxes aren’t the only aspect of your business a governmental body oversees.
 Companies big and small face a growing regulatory burden.
-Of the finance professionals interviewed for the 2017 Benchmarking the Accounting and Finance Function report, only 2 percent of respondents believe their compliance burden will decrease in the next three years.
+Of the finance professionals interviewed for the Benchmarking the Accounting and Finance Function report, only 2 percent said their compliance burden will decrease in the next three years.
 An experienced controller or management accountant can set up a system to ensure compliance and plan for the implementation of new regulations.

 Download the Benchmarking report to find out how other companies are staffing accounting professionals.